WAEC GCE 2026 Registration Form, Fees and Key Dates

 The examination will be a computer-based test.

-WAEC will also hold an online mock examination for interested registered candidates who want to get familiar with the testing environment.
+WAEC will also hold an online mock examinations for interested registered candidates who want to get familiar with the testing environment.
 The date and process for the mock examination will be sent to candidates through SMS, email and WAEC social media platforms.

 General Information for WAEC GCE Candidates